 2. How Liquid-In-Glass Thermometers Work

 Liquid-in-glass thermometers work on the simple principle that liquids expand or contract when heated or cooled.
-The liquid inside the thermometer, usually mercury or alcohol, reacts to changes in temperature by either expanding or contracting.
-This volume change is directly proportional to the temperature, and the scale on the thermometer accurately reflects this relationship.
+The liquid inside the thermometer, usually mercury or alcohol, expands or contracts in response to changes in temperature.
+This volume change is directly proportional to temperature, and the thermometer's scale accurately reflects this relationship.

 2.1 Working of Mercury Thermometers